kmjones1979/scaffold-eth-2-solidity/README.md

 ## Checkpoint 3: Update our table to reflect data from The Graph

+1. Import useQuery and gql so that we can use the Apollo client to render some data via GraphQL.

 ```
 import { useQuery } from "@apollo/client";
 import gql from "graphql-tag";
 ```

+2. Create a query that we will use to access the first 10 greetings and their sender.

 ```
 const MY_QUERY = gql`